Children's Art Show Hours on Easter weekend

 Why does the Children's Art Show end early on Sunday?

 The artwork has to be taken down and ready for pick-up by the art teachers on Sunday afternoon.
-The Mandarin Art Festival committee has limited volunteers and need ample time to be able to--carefully--take down the artwork by 4pm.
+The Mandarin Art Festival committee has limited volunteers and need ample time to be able to--carefully--take down the artwork before 4pm.
 In addition, show hours may change due to the Mandarin Community Club board and Mandarin Art Festival chair discretion due to inclement weather and/or other unforeseen impact to overall art festival.

 Where are the ribbons for the winners?